 Instagram feed consistency

-A fixed palette turns mixed posts into a coherent visual stream, even when content types vary.
+A fixed palette turns mixed posts into a more coherent visual stream, even when your content changes from tips to offers to testimonials to lifestyle content.

 Logo and website alignment

-When your logo, page sections, and button colors follow one system, the brand feels more premium and reliable.
+When your logo, page sections, buttons, and featured graphics all pull from the same palette, the brand feels more intentional and more premium.

 Color Palette Picker vs Canva Color Tools